jldurham/jldurham.github.io/_posts/2015-01-03-bentley-historical-library.markdown

 The Bentley has not made any significant changes to their website since it was first built in the mid-90s.
 An important resource for researchers that bolsters the university and contributes to it's academic reputation, the site had increasingly fallen short in meeting user needs; it remained in the past as users advanced in terms of their expectations for such a resource. **Staff were concerned by the number of issues experienced by users and time that was spent directing users in using the system, and knew that major changes and improvements were urgently needed.**

+{% include image.html img="/images/bentleyold800.jpg" title="screenshot of bentley website" caption="Screenshot of the Bentley website (as it appeared during the study)." %}
 ![screenshot of bentley website](/images/bentleyold800.jpg)